 Table of Contents

 Here are the first steps before you sit down to apply:

 Connecting With An Agent

 Your agent will guide you step by step through the complete process and answer all your questions.
 For example, suppose you have any medical conditions or a dangerous occupation or sport.
 In that case, your agent can run a quick pre-screen to ensure there are no surprises during the life insurance application process.
-This will also help me choose what carrier to apply with.
+This will also help me choose which carrier to apply with.
 Your agent will also be doing most of the work, which will allow you to get the red carpet treatment, and the best part is there is no cost or obligation for your agent to help you.

 What Type of Policy Should You Apply for?

 The next step is what kind of policy you should apply for.
-This will depend on what you need for the life insurance and how long you need it.
+This will depend on what you need for life insurance and how long you need it.
 Most people that apply for life insurance will apply for low-cost term life insurance products.
 Term products are very affordable plan designs with a designated period in which the policy will stay in force.
 In other words, term life insurance is a temporary form of life insurance.

 Your agent is the one that can help you make the very best choice.
 Here is a list of some of the plan designs available to you: